In this Article

 2) Pregnancy During 26-34 Years

-Age 26 to 29 is considered a good time for pregnancy especially for those women who have a healthy lifestyle with adequate nutrition and fitness.
+Age 26 to 34 is considered a good time for pregnancy, especially for those women who have a healthy lifestyle with adequate nutrition and fitness.
 Around this time, you will be physically and mentally prepared for the rigours of pregnancy.
+However, you must keep the following in mind if you are planning to have a baby during this period.

 - The early 30s has been seen as a preferred time for pregnancy among career women.
 In fact, it has been observed that those who gave birth as teens developed more health problems later in life than those who delivered babies in their 30s.

-- It must be remembered that there is a decline in fertility as you cross 30 with the chances of pregnancy each month hovering around 20% and the C-section rate among women aged between 30 to 34 is twice as high as those in their 20s.
+- It must be remembered that there is a decline in fertility as you cross 30 with the chances of pregnancy each month hovering around 20%.
+Also, the C-section rate among women aged between 30 to 34 is twice as high as those in their 20s.

 - The rate of miscarriage is 15% while there is no significant change in the risk for Down Syndrome until age 35.